 - Professional caregivers to oversee their health and wellbeing

-Private care services, sometimes referred to as “private duty” or “private pay” services, are self-paid home care services.
-You, as the client, are able to dictate what type of care you need and how often you need it.
-Some insurances cover the cost of private care services, but there may be certain criteria or limits in how much care can be provided.
-In most instances, private care services are an out-of-pocket expense to the client.
+Private care services, sometimes referred to as “private duty” or “private pay” services, are in-home, non-medical services you, as the client, are able to dictate as far as what type of care you need and how often you need it.
+We accept long-term care insurance, VA benefits, self-pay, health savings accounts, and more.

 Some family caregivers experience resistance from their loved ones about hiring professional caregivers.
 There are many reasons why your loved one might express unwillingness to accept help.
 He or she may believe they don’t need the extra help, or perhaps they believe you will become distant from them once professional help is hired.
 They might also be wary of the idea of allowing professional caregivers they don’t know into their homes.